odoonz/odoonz-addons/sale_partcode_substitution/README.rst

 Sale Partcode Replacement
 =========================

+*IMPORTANT NOTE: Tests passing but not manually tested for v15, please raise issue to remove this not if working as expected in prod*

 Allows a sales order to be updated by replacing part of a part code of all products in a sale order with another.

 For example, if all blue products had BL in their code, and all red ones had RD, you could update the colour or the order.